-- 01. Does the Policy of the Company on human rights cover only the Company or extend to the Group / joint ventures / suppliers / contractors / NGOs / others? - The Policy extends to the Group / joint ventures / suppliers / contractors / NGOs / others. - 02.
-How many Stakeholder complaints have been received in 2019-20 and what percent was satisfactorily resolved by the Management? - During 2019-20, no complaints were received.
+- O1.
+Does the Policy of the Company on human rights cover only the Company or extend to the Group / joint ventures / suppliers / contractors / NGOs / others? - The Policy extends to the Group / joint ventures / suppliers / contractors / NGOs / others. - O2.
+How many Stakeholder complaints have been received in 2020-21 and what percent was satisfactorily resolved by the Management? - During the year 2020-21, no complaints were received.